This information explains the different parts of your blood and their functions.

 Most blood cells are made in your bone marrow.
 They are constantly being made and replaced.
-How long a cell lasts before being replaced is called its lifespan.
+How long a blood cell lasts before being replaced is called its lifespan.

 Red blood cells carry oxygen from your lungs to your tissues.
 They also bring carbon dioxide back to your lungs.

-- There are 3 subtypes of granulocytes:
+- There are 3 types of granulocytes:

 - Monocytes break down and remove foreign organisms and dying cells from your body.

-- Lymphocytes make up the immune system.
+- Lymphocytes make up your immune system.

 White blood cells have a wide range of lifespans, from hours to years.

 Platelets are small parts of cells.
 Their main function is to control bleeding.
 They make up a very small part of your blood (less than 1%).
 The lifespan of platelets is about 9 to 12 days.

 Plasma is the pale-yellow liquid part of your blood that holds all of your blood cells.
 It makes up a little over half of your total blood.